 These are a wonderful alternative and I love the taste and texture, but remember they are low carb and gluten free so they will not taste exactly the same as typical flour based bagels.
 That doesn't mean they aren't delicious though.

-Although homemade bagels (especially low carb ones) sound like they are extremely time consuming and difficult to prepare, I promise these are super easy.
+Although homemade bagels (especially low carb ones) sound like they are extremely time consuming and difficult to prepare, I promise these are super easy to make.

 Wouldn't these homemade bagels be perfect for Easter breakfast or brunch?
 Ok, they would be perfect any day, but maybe a little extra special on Easter morning.